"Never does the human soul appear so strong and noble as when it forgoes revenge and dares to forgive an injury." —E.H. Chapin

 Why should anyone forgive?
-There is no single reason, but this much is clear: harboring anger and resentment is physically, mentally, relationally and spiritually unhealthy.
-People who are unable to forgive themselves or others have an increased incidence of depression and act with more callousness toward others, are less happy, and have higher mortality rates.
+There is no single reason, but this much is clear: Harboring anger and resentment is physically, mentally, relationally, and spiritually unhealthy.
+People who are unable to forgive themselves or others have an increased incidence of depression, act with more callousness toward others, are less happy, and have higher mortality rates.
 And that’s only the beginning.

 Unfortunately, there are doubters.
 Consider these recent tweets:

 - “Remember: forgive and forget.
 But if someone hurts you immensely, you don’t have to forgive them.
-Do what’s best for you & the situation.”
+Do what’s best for you and the situation.”

 Make no mistake, Twittersphere.
 Forgiveness is always best for you in any situation.
 And with more and more forgiveness apps cropping up on iTunes, the latest of which is “Forgive for Good” by renowned researcher Fred Luskin, you needn’t just take my word for it.

-Over many decades of treating burns, Ewin discovered that the attitude of his patients greatly impacted their healing.
-“With someone who’s real angry, we’d put three or four skin grafts on, but his body would reject them.”
+Over many decades of treating burns, Ewin discovered that the attitudes of his patients greatly impacted their healing.
+“With someone who’s really angry, we’d put three or four skin grafts on, but his body would reject them.”
 For this surgeon, helping his patients forgive was step one.

 Then there’s Robert Enright, a developmental psychologist at the University of Wisconsin-Madison who has been conducting research on forgiveness for decades.
 Enright found that patients with coronary artery disease who completed forgiveness therapy had better blood flow to their hearts, thereby reducing their risk of sudden death.
 Enright was also among the authors of a study that looked at the use of forgiveness therapy among patients in treatment for substance abuse.
 Those who took part in 12 twice-weekly sessions reported less depression and anxiety, an improvement in self-esteem, and reduced vulnerability to drug use than the control group.